 - Depression or Anxiety – Persistent feelings of hopelessness, fear of angering their partner, and fear of repercussions for seeking help.

-If you are concerned that someone you care about is in an abusive relationship, you should consult with an expert on the best way to intervene.
-The National Domestic Violence Hotline recommends the following approach:
+If you are concerned that someone you care about is in an abusive relationship, the National Domestic Violence Hotline recommends the following approach:

-- Express your concerns gently and in a non-judgmental way.
+- Express your concerns to your loved one in a gentle and non-judgmental way.

 - Encourage participation in activities outside of the relationship with friends and family.